hrtywhy/hrtywhy.github.io/_posts/2025-01-23-uncovering-the-marijuana-php-backdoor.markdown

 # Case Summary

-The Marijuana PHP shell operates as a backdoor, granting threat actors initial access to compromised servers while remaining undetected.
-This malware is specifically engineered to bypass Web Application Firewalls (WAFs) by using hexadecimal obfuscation for incoming requests.
+The Marijuana PHP Backdoor is a sophisticated malicious script that compromises web servers.
+By exploiting vulnerabilities and employing advanced obfuscation techniques, it silently evades detection, posing a significant threat to online security.
 The obfuscation masks the malicious payloads, making detection and prevention by automated security systems significantly more challenging.

 Once executed, the Marijuana PHP shell provides attackers with a browser-accessible interface, enabling comprehensive file management capabilities such as: